RMF2PT/bowlmaster/README.md

-# README #
+# Bowlmaster #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Quick summary
+* This repository is for the game Bowlmaster coded and maintained by me during the course taken on Udemy - Learn to code with Unity
-* Version
+* Version 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###